-Independent Committees Empowered Independent Lead Director
+Empowered Independent Lead Director

-- All of our committees are composed solely of independent directors. - Our independent directors elect our independent Lead Director. - · Our Lead Director has meaningful responsibilities including: - serving as liaison between independent directors and the Chair; - chairing executive sessions of independent directors; - consulting with the Chief Executive Officer on matters relating to management effectiveness and Board performance; - chairing all meetings of the Board at which the Chair is not present; - consultation with Chair and Chief Executive Officer on information sent to the Board; - working with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation.
+- Our independent directors elect our independent Lead Director. - Our Lead Director has meaningful responsibilities including: - serving as liaison between independent directors and the Chair; - chairing executive sessions of independent directors; - consulting with the Chief Executive Officer on matters relating to management effectiveness and Board performance; - chairing all meetings of the Board at which the Chair is not present; - consultation with Chair and Chief Executive Officer on information sent to the Board: and - working with the Compensation and Human Capital Committee to review and approve corporate goals and objectives relevant to the Chief Executive Officer's compensation.